 One beat of a hummingbird's wings takes 20 milliseconds.

-That's fast.
-So give attention to first impressions.
-They matter online.
+So pay attention to first impressions.

 By accessible, I mean whether people perceive you to be easy to reach, or hard to reach.